Demographics of Germany: Religion

 The national constitutions of 1919 and 1949 guarantee freedom of faith and religion; earlier, these freedoms were mentioned only in state constitutions.
 The modern constitution of 1949 also states that no one may be discriminated against due to their faith or religious opinions.
 A state church does not exist in Germany (see Freedom of religion in Germany).

 According to a 1990s poll by Der Spiegel, 45% of Germans believe in God, and a quarter in Jesus Christ.
 According to the Eurobarometer Poll 2010, 44% of German citizens responded that "they believe there is a God", 25% responded that "they believe there is some sort of spirit or life force" and 27% responded that "they don't believe there is any sort of spirit, God or life force".
 4% gave no response.

-Christianity is the largest religion in Germany, comprising an estimated 53.9% of the country's population.
+Christianity is the largest religion in Germany, comprising roughly half of the country's population.

 Smaller religious groups (less than 1%) include Judaism, Buddhism and Hinduism.

-The two largest churches, the Roman Catholic Church and the Protestant Evangelical Church in Germany (EKD), have lost significant number of adherents.
-In 2020 the Catholic Church accounted for 26.7% and the Evangelical Church for 24.3% of the population.
-Orthodox Church has 1.9% and other Christian churches and groups summed up to 1.1% of the population.
-Since the reunification of Germany, the number of non-religious people has grown and an estimated 40.7% of the country's population are not affiliated with any church or religion.
+The two largest churches, the Roman Catholic Church and the Protestant Church in Germany (EKD), have lost significant number of adherents.
+In 2023 the Catholic Church accounted for 24% and the Evangelical Church for 21.9% of the population.
+Orthodox Church has 1.5% and other Christian churches and groups summed up to 1% of the population.
+Since the reunification of Germany, the number of non-religious people has grown and an estimated 46.2% of the country's population are not affiliated with any church or religion.